mesudepolat/Hybrid-Recommender-System/README.md

      - Sorting and selecting top similar movies.
      - Providing top movie recommendations.

+3. **Hybrid Recommendation:**
    - The hybrid system combines user-based and item-based recommendation methods.
    - User-based method relies on user similarity to recommend movies.
    - Item-based method suggests similar movies based on characteristics of a highly rated movie.
    - The system aims to provide a diverse and personalized recommendation experience.